Heathrow Cargo: Complete Shipper's Guide to UK's Largest Air Freight Hub

 Beyond ULEZ, shippers should be aware that several other UK cities operate Clean Air Zones (CAZs) with varying vehicle standards, as catalogued on gov.uk's clean air zone finder.
 Logistics providers operating national networks — as T&C Logistics does across 30+ UK cities — must maintain fleet compliance across all relevant zones.

-Booking cargo reception slots at Heathrow handlers
+Why is pre-booking a cargo reception slot at Heathrow handlers critical?

 The single most common cause of preventable delay at Heathrow cargo is the failure to pre-book a cargo reception slot with the relevant ground handling agent.
 Major handlers operate time-slot booking systems — some web-based, others by telephone — and arriving without a confirmed slot during peak periods can result in waits of several hours.
 T&C Logistics' operations team coordinates slot bookings on behalf of clients as part of our Heathrow service, treating booking confirmation as a pre-condition for vehicle dispatch rather than an afterthought.